-To stream live video in up to 1080p HD using Vimeo, all you need is a camera, microphone, and a Vimeo Premium or Vimeo Enterprise membership.
+To stream live video in up to 1080p HD using Vimeo, you need a camera, microphone, and an Advanced or Enterprise plan on Vimeo.
 This article will take you through setting up an event and going live on Vimeo.

-Vimeo Premium allows you to stream up to three events concurrently.
-If you need more than three concurrent streams, please contact our sales team.
+The Advanced plan allows you to stream up to two (2) events concurrently.
+If you need more than two concurrent streams, please contact our sales team.

 In this article: